 - Return the sample as instructed by your doctor or other health professional.

 There are no risks associated with the urine calcium test.

-The amount of calcium in the urine of a person eating a normal diet is 100 to 300 mg/day*.
-A diet that is low in calcium results in 50 to 150 mg/day of calcium in the urine.
+The amount of calcium in the urine of someone eating a normal diet is 100 to 300 milligrams per day (mg/day).
+A diet that’s low in calcium results in 50 to 150 mg/day of calcium in the urine.

 If calcium levels in the urine are abnormally high, it may be a sign of:

-- hyperparathyroidism—the parathyroid gland produces too much parathyroid hormone.
-Some symptoms are: fatigue, back pain, and sore bones
+- Hyperparathyroidism: A condition where the parathyroid gland produces too much parathyroid hormone, which may also cause fatigue, back pain, and sore bones

-- milk-alkali syndrome—a condition that results from taking too much calcium.
-It is usually seen in older women who take calcium to prevent osteoporosis
+- Milk-alkali syndrome: A condition that results from taking too much calcium, usually seen in older women who take calcium to prevent osteoporosis

-- renal tubular acidosis—high acid levels in the blood because the kidneys do not make the urine acidic enough
+- Renal tubular acidosis: High acid levels in the blood because the kidneys don’t make the urine acidic enough

-- malabsorption disorders—such as vomiting or diarrhea because the food nutrients have not been properly digested
+- Malabsorption disorders: Such as vomiting or diarrhea, because the food nutrients haven’t been properly digested

-- hypoparathyroidism—a disease in which the parathyroid does not produce enough of a hormone to keep the calcium and phosphorus levels at proper levels
+- Hypoparathyroidism: A disease in which the parathyroid doesn’t produce enough of a certain hormone to keep calcium and phosphorus at proper levels